What is AppsAnywhere?

 - What operating system is required to use AppsAnywhere on my own device?

 - Whilst you can access the AppsAnywhere website from any device, you will need to be running Microsoft Windows to launch the applications within AppsAnywhere.
-Apple macOS is not supported.
+Apple macOS / Google Chromebooks are not supported.

 - Applications are tested against the latest release of Windows 10 (64-bit), so IT Services cannot guarantee how applications will operate when using any version older than this.